vikram-kher/starter-hugo-academic/content/authors/admin/_index.md

 email: ""
 ---

 I am a 1st year PhD student in the Yale Theory Group.
-My research focuses on designing efficient algorithms for problems in.
-Prior to Yale, I worked with Prof. David Kempe on committee election problems.
+My research focuses on algorithm design and its interface with problems in economics and social choice.
+During my undergrad at USC, I was fortuante to work with Prof. [David Kempe](https://david-kempe.com/) on algorithms for fair committee elections and Prof. [Assad Oberai](https://sites.usc.edu/oberai/) on using machine learning to predict COVID-19 disease severity.
+I also had the wonderful opportunity to participate in the 2022 [DIMACS REU](https://reu.dimacs.rutgers.edu/), where I worked with [Dr. Ariel Schvartzman](https://sites.google.com/view/arielsch/home) on topics in auction theory.
 {style="text-align: justify;"}